Student-centric advice and objective recommendations

 Hampton University

-- Amount: $5,000 -$25,000 per academic year
+- Amount: $5,000 up to $25,000 per academic year

 Hollins University

-- Eligibility: Strength of students academic profile
+- Eligibility: Incoming freshmen with a strong academic profile

-- Amount: $24,000 per year to full tuition
+- Amount: $500 per year up to full tuition

 - Deadline: January 1